Jamstack is great for building websites that are fast, performant, and SEO-friendly.

 Problems and goals of modern web pages

-Google is constantly penalizing many different sneaky SEO practices.
-Many websites try to implement them to manipulate their positions in the ranking, yet whatever you come up with today, could be already penalized tomorrow and do more harm to your page than good.
+Google is constantly penalizing many sneaky SEO practices.
+Lots of websites try to implement them to manipulate their positions in the ranking, yet whatever you come up with today, could be already penalized tomorrow and do more harm to your page than good.

 On top of that, Google became tired of outdated websites that are only harder to scan.
 They are improving constantly, and they demand the same from websites that want to get listed higher.